vinamra57/gitstory/docs/user/user-guide.md

 $env:Path = "C:\Users<your-username>.local\bin;$env:Path"
 ```

+## 2.4 Install Python and create a virtual environment
 Once you have installed `uv` on your PC, install Python and create a virtual environment.
 This will install all necessary dependencies for development and testing:
 ```bash
 uv python install